usdoj-crt/beta-ada/_pages/service-animals-2010-requirements.md

 [www.ADA.gov](https://www.ada.gov)

 To receive e-mail notifications when new ADA information is available, visit the ADA Website’s home page to sign up for email updates.

-**ADA Information LIne**
+**ADA Information Line**

 800-514-0301 (Voice) and 800-514-0383 (TTY)